-We believe that RCI benefits from a high probability of support from its parent, Renault.
+We believe RCI benefits from a high probability of support from its parent, Renault.
 This view is underpinned by the bank's strategic importance to the car manufacturer.
-RCI is a wholly owned subsidiary of Renault and is fully integrated into its strategy.
-RCI finances more than 38% of new vehicles registered by Renault Group's brands, which highlights the critical importance of a financial captive as a means of facilitating car sales.
-RCI also plays a capital role for Renault through the financing of its dealers' network.
+The bank is a wholly owned subsidiary of Renault and is fully integrated into its strategy.
+The bank finances more than 38% of new vehicles registered by Renault Group's brands, which highlights the critical importance of a financial captive as a means of facilitating car sales.
+The bank also plays a critical role for Renault through the financing of its dealers' network.

-To date, RCl's ratings have not benefited from any affiliate support uplift from Renault because Renault's rating was at the same level as RCl's BCA.
+To date, RCl's ratings have not benefited from any affiliate support uplift from Renault because Renault's rating was at the same level as the bank's BCA.
 If Renault's rating was to be upgraded by one notch as a follow-up to the positive outlook assigned on 15 January 2018, the continued assumption of a high probability of support would result in one notch of affiliate support uplift.
-This prompted our decision to revise the outlook on RCl's ratings to positive.
+This prompted our decision to revise the outlook on the bank's ratings to positive.